error_outline Only administrators and department administrators can perform this action

 - Click on the Name of the department.

-- Click Settings, next to the Studies button.
+- Click the tab Settings, next to the Department administrators button.

 - Change the name of the department and confirm your changes by clicking 'Rename'.